Arrow Wood Programming

 4th Period – Guiding Principle: Competition with Compassion

-A 60 minute game period where the winners are awarded points.
-Points are accumulated throughout the summer all culminating with the winners having a special event at the end of the summer!
+A 60-minute game period, which has a points system attached to it.
+Points are accumulated throughout the summer and posted around camp daily – culminating with the winners having a special event at the end of the summer!

 Cool Off in Richmond Pond – Guiding Principle: Connect with Nature